Amazon Jungle 200hr

 Hatha yoga as a style is a relatively gentle and slow practice characterized by longer static posture holds than most other styles.
 In spite of this however, practice can still be physically and mentally challenging.
 Classes will typically start with a gentle warm-up and then progress to more physically challenging postures.

-A While the majority of yoga styles deriving from Hatha Yoga are known as "yang" styles for their vigorous and flow-based approach to movement that mainly targets muscles, there is another, equally important and often neglected style that is opposite: yin yoga - where we focus on deep connective tissues, like the fascia, ligaments, joints, and bones, and on releasing tension, tightness, on relaxing body, breath, and on exploring stillness.
+While the majority of yoga styles deriving from Hatha Yoga are known as "yang" styles for their vigorous and flow-based approach to movement that mainly targets muscles, there is another, equally important and often neglected style that is opposite: yin yoga - where we focus on deep connective tissues, like the fascia, ligaments, joints, and bones, and on releasing tension, tightness, on relaxing body, breath, and on exploring stillness.

 Yin Yoga is a slow and gentle practice where you're holding postures for 3-5 or more minutes, stretching less-often used tissues, finding comfort in your edge and turning inward, tuning into your breath and your thoughts.
 Props?
 Yes, please!
-Bolsters, blankets, blocks and eye pillows support practitioners restricted in certain movements, and allows for a more meditative practice.
+Bolsters, blankets, blocks and eye pillows support practitioners restricted in certain movements, and allow for a more meditative practice.

 Yin Yoga offers various opportunities for deepening one's practice.
 From physical stretching to quieting the mind, these can support sitting in meditation practice for longer periods of time.